What Is a Good Debt-to-Income Ratio?

 Excluding the unforeseeable bumps in your financial road, you can predict how much you will spend each month on debt, housing, food, utilities, and even occasional wants.
 If the amount you spend on debt payments each month gets too high, you may find yourself in a position where you are unable to adequately pay for important needs.
 Debt is unavoidable, but having sufficient income after paying debts each month shows lenders that you are able to handle debt and that you don’t live too close to the edge.
 But what is a good debt to income ratio?

-One of our frequently asked questions we get is, what is a good debt to income ratio?
+One of the frequently asked questions we get is “What is a good debt to income ratio?”
 If you feel like there isn’t enough money at the end of the month to pay everything you need to, it might be because you have a very high debt-to-income ratio.
 In order to calculate the percentage, divide all of your total debt payments for each month by your total gross monthly income.
 For example, if you earned $6,000 every month (before deductions and taxes) but also paid $2,000 into debt, the calculation would look like this:

 Like credit scores, debt-to-income ratios also have a range of acceptability, which is generally divided into three levels: